Osteoarthritis degenerative arthritis

 It is called Degenerative because the amount of cartilage in the joints is deterioration and becoming permanently lost.
 It is said that over 20 million Americans suffer from Degenerative Arthritis.

-Osteoarthritis affects more men than women before the age 45 but it is more common in women over the age of 55.
+Osteoarthritis affects more men than women before the age of 45 but it is more common in women over the age of 55.
 It is also referred to as the “wear and tear” disease due to the fact that it occurs from use and trauma that occurs in the joint.
 If the cause of Osteoarthritis is not known, it is called, “ Primary Osteoarthritis.”
 When the cause is known it is referred to as “Secondary Osteoarthritis”.
 Studies have also shown that heredity plays a factor in who will develop Degenerative Arthritis.

 Secondary Osteoarthritis is the result of an underlying disease.
 Conditions such as obesity, Diabetes, and injury can lead to Degenerative Arthritis.